About the coroner

 However, if the death is found not to be from natural causes the coroner will then open and inquest.

-Click the links below for more information about inquests.
+See more information about inquests.

 More about coroners